Launch your career with Northern Development internships

 Join our network of 100+ Northern Development interns and kickstart your career in local government, First Nations government and business development in Northern B.C.
 Available to recent graduates of post-secondary, our 12-month paid internship programs offer emerging professionals the opportunity to spend a year living and working in beautiful Northern B.C., receive personal mentoring, professional development and a network of flexible career options.

-Host local governments, First Nations governments and Community Futures (for the business development internships) vary from year to year.
+Host local governments and First Nations governments vary from year to year.
 Each of the below organizations are approved, after submitting an application, to host a Northern Development intern for 12 months.
 They have gone through a comprehensive selection process that consider factors like work plan, mentor and more.

 Who are we looking for?